representing communities with a range of expertise

 Cogges Heritage Trust is the charity which cares for and runs Cogges Manor Farm.
 It contributes by providing experience and expertise, as well as working on long term improvements, projects and fundraising initiatives to fund developmental learning programmes and refurbishment projects.

-To contact the Trust directly, please email Judy Niner email@example.com.
+To contact the Trust directly, please email the Chair of Trustees Judy Niner email@example.com.

 Works as a valuation surveyor, within a specialist leisure and trade-related team at Savills PLC in Oxford, for the last ten years.
 She lives in north Oxfordshire with partner and cocker spaniel who keep her outside and active.